arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-view-your-transaction-history.md

 - Opening the ArConnect Mobile App

-- Scroll down to the Transaction History section

-- The Dashboard will show the 5 most recent transactions
+- Click on the Activity tab on your Dashboard

 - To view all transactions, click the View All button